LukeGrahamLandry/franca/devlog.md

 - some of the blocks are too paste-y, rewrite them in terms of other blocks
 - trying to get another raytracer to work: more list ops, hex colour. still blank :(
 - start keyboard events and broadcasts. same seperation of name->index lookup so can hoist into the compiler later.
+- wait you can only have one instance of a script running at a time? that's convenient. in looking for how often to send key repeats, it seems it just waits for the script to finish. everything else is different, they restart the script if sent again while its running but still can't have two at once. one wonders why but that's not my department. means i don't have to keep reallocating the futures stack.

 ## (Aug 17) sb3